yongmenglee/yongmenglee.github.io/_posts/2020-07-06-bellman-equation.md

 We obtain the Bellman equation for action-value function similar to $\eqref{eq:av_bellman}$, as well.

-Now, you see how powerful is the rewritten form of value functions in helping us to derive the Bellman equations for these value functions.
+Now, you see how powerful is the rewritten form of value functions in helping us to derive the Bellman equations for the respective value functions.
 Interesting, no?

 ## References